jelmarose/guides/database/postgresql.md

 SELECT * FROM profiles
 WHERE firstName LIKE 'Qing%';

--- will return all userId from USER01 to USER09
+-- will return all firstName ending with n
 SELECT * FROM profiles
+WHERE firstName LIKE '%n';

+-- will return all userId from DISCIPLE01 to DISCIPLE04
+SELECT * FROM profiles
-WHERE userId ILIKE 'user0_';
+WHERE userId ILIKE 'disciple0_';
 ```

 ### IN and BETWEEN